practical family information

 AVOID WAITING IN LINE

-To avoid waiting in line, it is possible to reserve tickets and pay in advance by telephone (01 56 61 71 72, Monday to Friday from 10am to 4:30pm) or on the Internet through museum partners.
-It is also possible to purchase your tickets at the museum windows, open from 9:30am (10:30am on Sundays).
-Finally, members and friends of the museum benefit from line-free access for the Collections and temporary exhibitions.
+To avoid waiting in line, it is possible to reserve tickets and pay in advance by telephone (+33 1 56 61 71 72, Monday to Friday from 10am to 4:30pm) or on internet, via the Museum's partners.
+Finally, members and friends of the Museum benefit from queue-free access for the Collections and temporary exhibitions.

 the little rules of the museum